MicrosoftDocs/azure-devops-docs/docs/repos/git/gitquickstart.md

 Get started with developing your code using Azure Repos and Git repositories.
 You can use Visual Studio or Git commands to clone a repository, define local branches, commit and push changes, and sync with others.
 If you need to create or import a repository, see [Create a new Git repo in your project](create-new-repo.md) or [Import a Git repository](import-git-repository.md).

 >[!NOTE]
->This article addresses working with Azure Repos Git repositories.
-However, you can use Visual Studio to manage GitHub repositories using similar procedures.
+>This article describes how to use Visual Studio to manage Azure Repos Git repositories.
+Using similar procedures, you can use Visual Studio to manage GitHub repositories.
 To clone a GitHub repository, get the URL as described in [Cloning a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).

 For an overview of the Git workflow, see [Azure Repos Git tutorial](gitworkflow.md).